RaVeR76/BubbleBobbleBonkers/README.md

 I add his at the end of the bubTalk function whilst removing Bubs event listener.
 Then when Bob is pressed the ```bobTalk function``` is called which remove Bobs event listener and adds Bubs back again.
 This sequence goes on until the end of the comedy chat.
 So while it is switching between Bub and Bob there is different chat text being displayed on screen depending on the Bub and Bob counters.
 I wrote the code this way becuse it works and I knew how to do it.
 There is probably a much simpler way and much shorter way but I'm still learning and it works at the end of the day.
-I have used the <b>gameName</b> variable that stores the users name throughout the chat as to make them feel welcome and part of the BBB club.
+I have used the **gameName** variable that stores the users name throughout the chat as to make them feel welcome and part of the BBB club.
 I also use the gameName in the gamezone to interact with the user when they are playing the game and give them personal encouragement.
 I think it works really well throughout the game.
 I set the maximum character length to eight because anymore would take up too much space within the game.
 I also did my personal test in it, by using the WWWWWWWW (largest name length imo) as a name and made sure it worked perfectly throughout the game.